nanostores/i18n/README.md

 * Works with **React**, **Preact**, **Vue**, **Svelte**, and plain JS.
 * Supports **tree-shaking** and translation **on-demand download**.
-* **Plain JSON** translations compatible with online translation services like [Weblate].
+* **Plain JSON** translations compatible with online translation services like [Weblate]
+  (only flat JSON is supported).
 * Out of the box **TypeScript** support for translations.
 * **Flexible variable translations**.
 You can change translation, for instance, depends on screen size.